-In order to have a fully hybrid GA there should be a website page for the GA, which should include:
+In order to have a fully hybrid GA, there should be a website page for the GA referenced under https://ifsa.net/ga-index.
+This webpage should include:

 - 1. Agenda

-- 2. Proposed changes on Statute and RoP
+- Proposed changes on Statute and RoP

 - 3. Budget proposal

 - 4. Commissions proposal

 - 5. For each candidate

 - a.
 Motivation letter

 - b.
 Work plan (if applicable)

 - c.
 Application video

 - 6. Recordings of sessions